 3) How long does it take to collect all these documents?

-The process can vary, but generally takes about six-eight weeks if everything goes very quickly and you encounter no surprises.
+The process can vary, but generally takes about six to eight weeks if everything goes very quickly and you encounter no surprises.
 Note that almost everyone encounters at least one stumbling block so we can’t emphasize enough how important it is to get the process started as soon as possible.
 The most important thing to do is to start on the authentications/legalizations immediately.

 4) Should I wait to send all my documents at once or as I get them?